Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Supplementary Material - Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent

-We used PyTorch~\cite{pytorch}, torchvision~\cite{torchvision}, advertorch~\cite{advertorch}, NumPy~\cite{numpy}, pandas~\cite{pandas,pandaszenodo}, h5py~\cite{h5py}, scikit-image~\cite{scikit-image}, Matplotlib~\cite{matplotlib,matplotlibzenodo} and TensorBoard~\cite{tensorflow} to build our experiments.
-For the \textit{Spheres} dataset, we used a 2-hidden layer network, with 1000 neurons per layer and ReLU non-linearity, and a last-layer output of a 500-dimentional vector for the generator and a scalar for the classifiers.
-For all other datasets, we used a Resnet-18~\citep{resnet} as the classifier, with weights pre-trained for ImageNet loaded from PyTorch's torchvision library. \gls*{PGD} attacks, for training and validation, used $k=40$.
+We used PyTorch~\cite{pytorch} to build our experiments.
+Other libraries and their versions can be found on the project's code repository\footnote{\url{https://github.com/ricbl/gradient-direction-of-robust-models}}.
+For the \textit{Spheres} dataset, we used a 2-hidden layer network, with 1000 neurons per layer and ReLU non-linearity, and a last-layer output of a 500-dimensional vector for the generator and a scalar for the classifiers.
+For all other datasets, we used a Resnet-18~\citep{resnet} as the classifier, with weights pre-trained for ImageNet loaded from PyTorch. \gls*{PGD} attacks, for training and validation, used number of steps $\kappa=40$.
 The Square Attack was used with 5000 queries per attack and 80\% as an initial percentage of features to be modified.
 We used the Adam optimizer~\citep{Adam} with a learning rate of $10^{-4}$, except for the CIFAR-10 dataset.
-Hyperparameters were chosen by checking for best robustness given that accuracy with no attack does not drop by more than 4\%.
+Hyperparameters were chosen by checking for best robustness given that the accuracy with no attack does not drop by more than 4\%.
 The best epoch was chosen by the highest robustness against \gls*{PGD} ($p=\infty$) on the validation set.
-When there was little or no impact to accuracy, which includes all datasets except the CIFAR-10 dataset, batch normalization~\citep{bn} was turned off.
-This change was done to avoid the influence that batch normalization has on robustness~\cite{bndrop}.
+For all datasets for which we found little or no impact on the accuracy, i.e., all datasets except the CIFAR-10 dataset, batch normalization~\citep{bn} was turned off to avoid its influence on robustness~\cite{bndrop}.
 For binary datasets, reported results used a single output for the classifier.
 Further details on hyperparameters specific to each dataset are given in Table \ref{table:setup}.

-For the CIFAR-10 dataset, a few aspects were modified to improve accuracy: \begin{itemize} \item the first convolutional layer of Resnet-18 was changed to have a 3$\times$3 kernel, a stride of 1, and no max pooling immediately after it; \item Resnet-18 convolutional weights were initialized using the Kaiming uniform initialization~\cite{kaiming} instead of ImageNet pre-trained weights; \item we used a stochastic gradient descent optimizer, with learning rate equals to 0.01; \item we only checked for best epoch after 33 epochs of training, because of instabilities in the calculated validation robustness before validation accuracy is stable; \item batch normalization was left turned on. \end{itemize}
+For the CIFAR-10 dataset, a few aspects were modified to improve accuracy: \begin{itemize} \item we changed the first convolutional layer of Resnet-18 to have a 3$\times$3 kernel, a stride of 1, and no max pooling immediately after it; \item we initialized Resnet-18 convolutional weights using the Kaiming uniform initialization~\cite{kaiming} instead of ImageNet pre-trained weights; \item we used a stochastic gradient descent optimizer, with the learning rate equals to 0.01; \item we checked for the best epoch only after 33 epochs of training because of instabilities in the calculated validation robustness before the validation accuracy is stable; \item we left batch normalization turned on. \end{itemize}